kaxi1993/mern-template/README.md

 ```

 ### bin
-folder contains file named `www` from where we start express server and connect to mongodb
+bin folder contains file named `www` from where we start express server and connect to mongodb.

 ### config
+I use [dotenv](https://github.com/motdotla/dotenv) to load environment variables.
+If NODE_ENV is development or test, environment variables are loaded from `config/.development` and `config/.test` files relatively.
+In production it is better to enter all your environment variables from console.
+It isn't good idea to upload environment variables on github.

+### client
+client folder contains `react` code.
+I use [redux](https://redux.js.org/) and [redux-saga](https://github.com/redux-saga/redux-saga) for state management,
+[react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) to handle client side routing and [material-ui](https://material-ui.com/) as a UI framework.
+I use `scss` preprocessor with [bem](http://getbem.com/introduction/) methodology.

+### public
+public folder contains static assets.

+### server

 ## License
 Copyright (c) 2019 Lasha Kakhidze.
 This code is released under the [MIT](https://github.com/kaxi1993/mern-template/blob/master/LICENSE) license.